bensivo/otel-examples/README.md

 - docker
 - task (Taskfile.dev)

 Run through all tracing demos.
-We use Taskfile.dev for running commands, because of its simplicity:
+We use Taskfile.dev for organizing our monorepo because of its simplicity, and because it isn't tied to any specific programming language.

 ```bash
 task jaeger:start